-In carrying out this planning, it needs to be kept in mind that it occurs in an educative connection and therefore all of the pedagogic essentials have to be implemented to ensure successful pedotherapeutic progress.
+In carrying out this planning, it must be kept in mind that it occurs in an educative connection and, therefore, all the pedagogical essentials must be implemented to ensure successful pedotherapeutic progress.

 3. THE PRACTICE OF ASSISTING THE AFFECTIVELY DISTURBED CHILD